tatanda/tatanda.github.io/_posts/2017-12-01-Linear Regression.md

 ---

-Linear Regression is a key Machine Learning model that helps to predict a continous variable given one or more independent variables.
+<div align = "justify"> Linear Regression is a key Machine Learning model that helps to predict a continous variable given one or more independent variables.
 When there is one continous variable, we have a *Single Variable Linear Regression*.
-On the other hand, two or more independent variables is called a *Multivariable Linear Regression*.
+On the other hand, two or more independent variables is called a *Multivariable Linear Regression*.</div>

-While there are out-of-the box algorithms for Linear regression from libraries such as Scikit-Learn, in this post, I attempt to develop a Multivariable Linear Regression from scratch in order to understand the intuition behind such models.
+<div align = "justify"> While there are out-of-the box algorithms for Linear regression from libraries such as Scikit-Learn, in this post, I attempt to develop a Multivariable Linear Regression from scratch in order to understand the intuition behind such models.</div>

-LinearRegression models a linear relationship between one dependent and one or more independent variables.
+<div align = "justify"> LinearRegression models a linear relationship between one dependent and one or more independent variables.
 This is done by Parametric Learning.
-Parametric learning entails finding the optimal parameter values that fits the linear relationship between variables.
+Parametric learning entails finding the optimal parameter values that fits the linear relationship between variables.</div>

 The Linear Regression is specified as;

  $$Y = \theta_0X_0 + \theta_1X_1 + \theta_2X_2 + ... + \theta_nX_n$$
  where $X_0 = 1$

-where our hypothesis predicted is $h_{(\theta)}(X)  = \theta_0X_0 + \theta_1X_1 + \theta_2X_2 + ... + \theta_nX_n$ and $Y$ is our actual.
+where our prediction hypothesis is $h_{(\theta)}(X)  = \theta_0X_0 + \theta_1X_1 + \theta_2X_2 + ... + \theta_nX_n$ and $Y$ is our actual.

-The goal of parametric learning is to compute the optimal parameter values that fits the linear relationship between $Y$ and $X_i$.
+<div align = "justify"> The goal of parametric learning is to compute the optimal parameter values that fits the linear relationship between $Y$ and $X_i$.</div>

 There are two ways to compute these optimized parameters;
 - Gradient Descent